onsi/ginkgo/index.md

         })
     })

 Note that this solution is still very compact, especially because there are only two shared `It`s for each `Context`.
 There is slightly more repetition here, but it's also slightly more explicit.
-The main benefit of this pattern is you can focus and pend individual `It`s in individual `Context`s.
+The main benefit of this pattern is you can focus and pend individual `It`s and `Specify`s in individual `Context`s.

 ### Global Shared Behaviors